-The LTCOP is federally and state mandated to provide independent oversight and advocacy services to residents in New Mexico's long-term care facilities.
-The program advocates for the recognition, respect, and enforcement of the civil and human rights of residents of long-term care facilities in New Mexico.
-Highly-skilled staff and many volunteers throughout the state regularly visit nursing homes and other long-term care facilities to ensure that residents are properly treated.
+The LTCOP is federally and state mandated, to provide independent oversight and advocacy services to residents currently living within New Mexico's long-term care facilities.
+The program advocates for the recognition, respect and enforcement of the civil and human rights of residents of long-term care facilities in New Mexico.
+Highly skilled staff and numerous volunteers throughout the state, regularly visit nursing homes and other long-term care facilities to ensure that residents are properly treated.